Melinda Messenger: Early life

-Messenger was born in Swindon, Wiltshire.
+Messenger was born on 23 February 1971 in Swindon, Wiltshire.
 After attending different schools, one of which was Dorcan Technology College, she spent six months working as a flight attendant for Britannia Airways.
 She then joined a local marketing company and rose to become customer services manager, overseeing a staff of 50 employees.

 Career

 Modelling

 Messenger decided to become a model, and was advised by the Jason Paul Modelling Agency to enhance her breasts, which she enlarged from a 34C to a 34DD cup.
 She then took a job modelling for a Gloucester-based double glazing company, Glevum, dressed only in lingerie.
 As part of an advertising campaign called "Class Behind Glass", the posters quickly began disappearing from bus stops, having been taken by locals.
 After a complaint at the lack of clothes on Messenger, the Advertising Standards Authority banned the campaign, claiming they were not sufficiently "classy".

 After local newspapers reported on this, the Daily Star ran the story on 28 January 1997 as a photo-shoot of Messenger, under the headline "Move Over Eva Herzigova".
-In 1997 she won Rear of the Year.

 Signed by modelling agent Yvonne Paul, who had steered Samantha Fox to fame in the 1980s, Messenger's career accelerated.
-She posed for designers including Vivienne Westwood, then appeared on The Sun newspaper's Page Three; the publication later hailed her as the "Girl of the Thrillenium!".
+She posed for designers including Vivienne Westwood, then appeared on The Sun newspaper's Page Three; the publication later hailed her as the "Girl of the Thrillenium!"
 Her work for the newspaper entailed visiting the Spanish coasts and English seaside resorts, an assignment known as "Mel's Big Bus Tour".
-She continued working for The Sun until readers voted to ban models with breast implants.